- Las Positas College

-Go to Class-Web under the Student Services tab, click on Student Records and you will see Tax Notification (1098-T Information) then click on the link.
+Go to CLASS-Web under the Student Services tab, click on Student Records, click on Tax Notification

 Why did I receive the Form 1098-T?
 What is its purpose?

-The IRS requires educational institutions to report to students the amount of qualified tuition and related expenses (fees) billed to them or paid by them during the calendar year.
-The Chabot Las Positas Community College District (CLPCCD) reports the total amount billed (not paid) for the calendar year.
+The IRS requires educational institutions to report to students the amount of qualified tuition paid by them during the calendar year.
 The purpose of the form is to help the student determine whether you are eligible to claim an Education Tax Credit on your income tax returns.
 The 1098-T tuition statement has been furnished to you by the CLPCCD if you were enrolled in Chabot College or Las Positas College.

 What is an Education Tax Credit?

 Box 1.
-Shows the total payments received in 2017 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2017 that relate to those payments received during 2017.
+Shows the total payments received by an eligible educational institution in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2018 that relate to those payments received during 2018.

 Box 3.
-Shows whether your educational institution changed its reporting method for 2017.
-It has changed its method of reporting if the method (payments received or amounts billed) used for 2017 is different than the reporting method for 2016.
+Shows whether your educational institution changed its reporting method for 2018.
+It has changed its method of reporting if the method (payments received) used for 2018 is different than the reporting method (amounts billed) for 2017.
 You should be aware of this change in figuring your education credits.

 Box 4.
-Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
+Shows any adjustment made by an eligible educational institution for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture” in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.

 Box 5.
 Shows the total of all scholarships or grants administered and processed by the eligible educational institution.
 The amount of scholarships or grants for the calendar year (including those not reported by the institution) may reduce the amount of the education credit you claim for the year.